* Irma weakens to tropical storm, insurers gain

-Sept 11 (Reuters) - Wall Street was set to open sharply higher on Monday on relief that Irma weakened to a tropical storm and North Korea did not conduct a nuclear test over the weekend as feared.
+Sept 11 (Reuters) - Wall Street was sharply higher on Monday morning in a broad rally led by technology and financial stocks, especially insurers, on relief that Irma weakened to a tropical storm and North Korea did not conduct a nuclear test as feared.

 Irma pounded heavily populated areas of central Florida over the weekend, but gradually lost strength and was downgraded to a tropical storm in the morning.

-Irma, once ranked as one of the most powerful hurricanes recorded in the Atlantic, had started off a category 5 and came on the heels of Hurricane Harvey, whose devastations economists said would dent third-quarter economic growth.
+Irma had started off a category 5 hurricane and was once ranked as one of the most powerful recorded in the Atlantic.
+It came on the heels of Hurricane Harvey, whose devastations economists said would dent third-quarter economic growth.

 Also boosting risk appetite was North Korea holding a massive celebration on it founding day on Saturday, instead of another long-range missile launch as the United States and its allies were bracing for.

 With the tensions easing, world stocks climbed to a record high, while the dollar edged higher and gold retreated from Friday's 13-month high.